-The Actual War Goals are Evil.
+The Actual War Goals are Too Evil to Say.

 That's why the government won't tell us what they are.